addtt/multi-object-datasets/README.md

 #### dSprites<sup id="a1">[1](#f1)</sup>

-The datasets consist of binary 64x64 RGB images with monochromatic dSprites on a black canvas.
+Binary 64x64 RGB images with monochromatic dSprites on a black canvas.
 Sprites are 18x18 and 7 different colors, and they can overlap (sum and clip).
 - 100k images with 1 dSprite per image [10.6 MB]
 - 100k images with 0, 1, or 2 (uniformly) sprites per image [11 MB]